localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 - [Tagging](https://docs.aws.amazon.com/managed-flink/latest/java/how-tagging.html) is not supported
 - In-place [version upgrades](https://docs.aws.amazon.com/managed-flink/latest/java/how-in-place-version-upgrades.html) and [roll-backs](https://docs.aws.amazon.com/managed-flink/latest/java/how-system-rollbacks.html) are not supported
 - [Snapshot/savepoint management](https://docs.aws.amazon.com/managed-flink/latest/java/how-snapshots.html) is not implemented
+- Values of 20,000 ms for `execution.checkpointing.interval` and 5,000 ms for `execution.checkpointing.min-pause` are used for checkpointing.
+They can not be overridden.
 - Only S3 zipfile code is supported
 - CloudWatch integration is not implemented
+- CloudTrail integration is not implemented